edanalytics/edfi_api_client/README.md

 [{'id': 'abc123', 'studentUniqueId': '987654', 'birthDate': '1970-01-01', ...}]
 ```
 Because this GET does not use pagination, the return is a list, not a generator.

+Note that `params` and retry-arguments can be passed to override those initialized in the `EdFiEndpoint`.

 -----